geektrust/coding-problem-artefacts/CSharp/README.md

 </Project>
 ```

-This will ensure that the `dll` file will created by the name `geektrust.dll`.
+This will ensure that the `dll` file will be created by the name `geektrust.dll`.

 We then build and execute the solution by the following commands.